 The Encore GX’s standard outside mirrors include heating elements to clear off the mirrors for better visibility.
 Nissan charges extra for heated mirrors on the Rogue.

 When the Encore GX Essence is put in reverse, both rearview mirrors tilt from their original position.
 This gives the driver a better view of the curb during parallel parking maneuvers.
 Shifting out of reverse puts the mirrors into their original positions.
 The Rogue’s mirrors don’t automatically adjust for backing.

 The Encore GX Essence has a 115-volt a/c outlet on the center console, allowing you to recharge a laptop or run small household appliances without special adapters that can break or get misplaced.
 The Rogue doesn’t offer a house-current electrical outlet.

-The Encore GX Essence’s optional Automatic Parking Assist can parallel park by itself.
+The Encore GX Essence’s optional Automatic Parking Assist can parallel park or back into a parking spot by itself, starting and stopping automatically, with the driver only responsible for switching from reverse to drive.
 The Rogue doesn’t offer an automated parking system.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.

 Get the best value for your car from an Asbury dealership.